Hormonal Imbalance in Women: Causes, Symptoms, and Treatment

 Acne is prevalent throughout puberty in children of both sexes because of elevated androgen levels.
 However, early in one’s 20s, androgen levels normally start to decline.

-Hormones are fundamental to metabolism and your body’s capacity for energy utilisation.
+Hormones are fundamental to metabolism and your body’s capacity for energy utilization.
 Therefore, hormonal disorders like Cushing syndrome can bring on obesity and overweight.

 Cortisol levels in the blood are elevated in people with Cushing syndrome.
 As a result, appetite rises, and fat is stored.